pmareke/go-notes/README.md

 - Go supports three boolean operators: `!` (NOT), `&&` (AND), and `||` (OR).
 - The preference order is `!`, `&&`, and `||`.

+## Iteration

+- Go has only one looping construct: the `for` loop.
+- The `for` loop has three components: the initialization, the condition, and the post statement.
+- In Go there are no `( )` surrounding the three components of the for statement.
+- The braces `{ }` are always required.

 ## Strings Package

 ## Strings